 - Mandatory substance abuse course, at your expense, if your blood or BAC is 0.05 or higher

-- One year of administrative driver’s license revocation for first refusal to take a BAC test.
-A second or subsequent refusal will result in an 18 month driver’s license suspension
+- One year of administrative driver’s license revocation for the first refusal to take a BAC test.
+A second or subsequent refusal will result in an 18-month driver’s license suspension

 - A minor under the age of 18 years proven to be driving with a blood-alcohol or breath-alcohol level of 0.02 or higher may be taken by a law enforcement officer directly to an “addictions receiving facility” in the county in which the minor was driving

 You may request an administrative hearing to appeal your driver’s license suspension with the Florida Department of Motor Vehicles within 10 days after the issuance of the notice of suspension.
 An experienced DUI defense lawyer serving the Brooksville area can help you fight a license suspension and other DUI penalties in Hernando County.